Nathrop, Colorado

 Nathrop is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Chaffee County, Colorado, United States.
+The population was 288 at the 2020 census.
 The Nathrop post office has the ZIP code 81236.
-At the United States Census 2010, the population of the 81236 ZIP Code Tabulation Area was 1,017 including adjacent areas.

 History

 Nathrop was named for Charles Nachtrieb, owner of the townsite.
 In 1880, the Denver and Rio Grande Railroad built through Nathrop as part of their Tennessee Pass line.
 The tracks were placed out of service in 1997, but Union Pacific, present-day owner of the line, may reach an agreement to reopen it.

 Geography

 The Nathrop CDP has an area of 1.873 km2, all land.